passthejoe/blogPoster/README.md

 To run the script, you need the Ruby programming language and a few Gems.

-**Which version of Ruby?** As of March 30, 2019, blogPoster will not run with Ruby 2.6 because the `Twitter` gem will not install on it.
-I have tested blogPoster with Ruby 2.5, and the two needed gems -- `nokogiri` and `twitter` -- do install, and the script runs fine.
+**Which version of Ruby?** As of March 30, 2019, blogPoster will not run with Ruby 2.6 in Windows because the `Twitter` gem will not install on it.
+I have tested blogPoster with Ruby 2.5 in Windows, and the two needed gems -- `nokogiri` and `twitter` -- do install, and the script runs fine.
 While `nokogiri` only has one dependency, the `Twitter` gem has many, one of which is keeping it from installing in Ruby 2.6 at this time.

+I recently upgraded to Fedora 30, which upgrade Ruby to 2.6, and I was able to install the `nokogiri` and `twitter` gems, and the script worked there.

+I can also report that blogPoster works with JRuby.
+I tried version 9.2.7.0 in Windows, using `jruby -S gem install` to bring in the `nokogiri` and `Twitter` gems, and the script worked as expected.
+However, the Ruby `system` command that I use to bring in a text editor doesn't work with as many editors as it does in MRuby (aka "normal" Ruby).
+With JRuby in Windows, console Vim did not work, but I did have success with GVim (aka GUI Vim) and Notepad (Windows Notepad, not Notepad++).
+While one of ny goals in writing this script and using it was to learn Vim by editing dozens of short text files per day as I edited tweets/posts, you might not have that same goal.
+And in Windows, Notepad (using `notepad` in the configuration) seems to be a VERY reliable editor to use with this script.

 I have tested the script *extensively* on Linux and Windows systems, and works pretty much the same on both.
 I imagine that results would be the same on Mac OS.